leoluyi/dotfiles/vim/vim_shorcut_keys.md

 gt                  - goto next tab gT                  - goto prev. tab
 {i}gt               - go to tab in position i
+:tabn and tabp      -   Go to next tab or previous tab :tabfirst           -   Go to the first available tab :tablast            -   Go to the last available tab

 # Shortcuts